finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Bug-Fix: Multiplayer/Networking

 ## Active Sprint
+- Add warning for pc on mobile convert to stack and convert to card
 - Bug-Fix: Account for playmat rotation and zoom on snap to grid
 - Tech: Restore SonarQube and Code Coverage
 - Accessibility: New How-To-Play Video